Entering heaven alive: Catholicism

 The Old Testament indicates that Enoch and Elijah were assumed into heaven while still alive and not experiencing physical death.
-There is also an idea that Moses was assumed bodily into Heaven after his death; this is based on the Epistle of Saint Jude, where Saint Michael the Archangel contends with Satan over the body of Moses.
+Pope John Paul II declared: "The depiction of heaven as the transcendent dwelling-place of the living God is joined with that of the place to which believers, through grace, can also ascend, as we see in the Old Testament accounts of Enoch (cf. Gn 5:24) and Elijah (cf. 2 Kgs 2:11) [General Audience, July 21, 1999]."

 The Catholic Church distinguishes between the ascension of Jesus, in which he rose to heaven by his own power, and the assumption of Mary, the mother of Jesus, who was raised to heaven by God's power, or the assumption of other saints.

-On November 1, 1950, Pope Pius XII, acting ex cathedra, issued Munificentissimus Deus, an authoritative statement of official dogma of Roman Catholicism.
+On November 1, 1950, Pope Pius XII, acting ex cathedra, issued Munificentissimus Deus, an authoritative statement of the official dogma of Roman Catholicism.
 In Section 44 the pope stated:

 By the authority of our Lord Jesus Christ, of the Blessed Apostles Peter and Paul, and by our own authority, we pronounce, declare, and define it to be a divinely revealed dogma: that the Immaculate Mother of God, the ever Virgin Mary, having completed the course of her earthly life, was assumed body and soul into heavenly glory.

-The doctrine is based on sacred tradition that Mary was bodily assumed into heaven.
+The doctrine is based on the sacred tradition that Mary was bodily assumed into heaven.
 For centuries before that, the assumption was celebrated in art and in the Church's liturgy.
 The proclamation's wording does not state if Mary suffered bodily death before being assumed into heaven; this is left open to individual belief.
 Some theologians have argued that Mary did not die, while others maintain that she experienced death not due to original sin, but to share in her son's own death and resurrection.